ashley-green1/Election-Analysis/README.md

     - Diana DeGette
     - Raymon Anthony Doane
 - The candidate results were:
-    - Charles Casper Stockham received 23.0% of the vote and 85,213 votes.
+    - Charles Casper Stockham received 23.0% of the vote, for a total of  85,213 votes.
-    - Diana DeGette received 73.8% of the vote and 272,892 votes.
+    - Diana DeGette received 73.8% of the vote, for a total of 272,892 votes.
-    - Raymon Anthony Doane received 3.1% of the vote and 11,606 votes.
+    - Raymon Anthony Doane received 3.1% of the vote, for a total of 11,606 votes.
 - The winner of the election was:
-    - Diana DeGette, who received 73.8% of the vote and 272,892 votes.
+    - Diana DeGette, who received 73.8% of the vote for a total of 272,892 votes.
+- The voter turnout for each county was:
+    - Jefferson produced 10.5% of voters, for a total of 38,855 voters.
+    - Denver produced 82.8% of voters, for a total of 306,055 voters.
+    - Arapahoe produced 6.7% of voters, for a total of 24,801 voters.
+- The county with the largest voter turnout was:
+    - Denver, which produced 82.8% of voters, for a total of 306,055 voters.

 ## Challenge Overview